vatpac-technology/sops/docs/aerodromes/procedural/Woomera.md

   <figcaption>WR Visual Gates</figcaption>
 </figure>

+The visual gates do not have waypoint identifiers.
+Aircraft utilising the gates should have their FDR route amended with the following positions.

 | Visual Gate         | Position |
 | ------------------- | -------- |
 | Island Lagoon       | WR180013 |